- Community Development

 New CEQA Guidelines

-Since December 2013, the Office of Planning and Research and the Secretary of natural Resources Agency published several documents to implement Senate Bill 743 and the associated CEQA Guidelines:
+Since December 2018, the Govenor's Office of Planning and Research (OPR) and the Natural Resources Agency published several documents to implement Senate Bill 743 and the associated CEQA Guidelines:

 The documents indicate that the primary consideration in transportation environmental analysis should be the amount and distance that the project might cause people to drive.
 Accordingly, the state proposes that the level of service ("LOS") metric be replaced with a vehicle miles traveled ("VMT") metric.
 The revised CEQA Guidelines also set an effective date of July 1, 2020.
 Any EIRs and negative declarations circulated for public review after July 1, 2020, are required to consider VMT when determining whether a project may cause a significant impact.

-Given the negative effects the results of environmental impact analysis can have on beneficial projects in town and that the change is imminent statewide, the City of Watsonville, as Lead Agency under CEQA, has taken steps to implement this change per SB 743.
+Given the negative effects the results of environmental impact analysis can have on beneficial projects in town and the change in how transportation-related impacts must be evaluated, the City of Watsonville, as Lead Agency under CEQA, has taken steps to implement this change per SB 743.
 On March 3, 2020, an informational presentation was given to the Planning Commission on the matter.
-Public hearings for a Planning Commission recommendation on and City Council adoption of a new policy that removes automobile delay as a significant impact on the environment and replaces it with a VMT threshold for all CEQA environmental determinations in anticipated for June 2020.
+Public hearings have been held for a Planning Commission recommendation on and City Council adoption of the new VMT Policy that removes automobile delay as a significant impact on the environment and replaces it with a VMT threshold for all CEQA environmental determinations.
+The VMT Policy also establishes VMT thresholds of significance, screening criteria, Transportation Demand Management (TDM) strategies, and a VMT Mitigation Banking Program.

-The City with assistance from the transportation consulting firm, Kimley-Horn and Associates, is developing a VMT Evaluation Tool to help developers and planners understand the environmental impact of the vehicle trips generated by projects.
+The City with assistance from the transportation consulting firm, Kimley-Horn and Associates, has developed a VMT Evaluation Tool to help developers and planners understand the environmental impact of the vehicle trips generated by projects.